Four held for attack on RTI activist in Rajasthan's Barmer | Law-Order

 - India

+Police said the activist had complained about the illegal liquor trade, following which action was taken and liquor was seized.

-Taking cognisance of the incident, the Rajasthan Human Right Commission on Wednesday issued notices to the DGP and other officials, seeking a factual report of the incident and action taken in the matter.
+Taking cognisance of the incident, the Rajasthan Human Rights Commission issued notices to the state director general of police (DGP) and other officials on Wednesday, seeking a report on the incident and the action taken subsequently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)